Shakira discography

-Colombian singer and songwriter Shakira has released 11 studio albums, five live albums, two compilation albums, 68 singles (including 13 as a featured artist and 5 promotional singles) and 62 music videos (see Shakira videography).
-With estimated sales of 85 million records worldwide as of 2022 according to the recording academy, she is the highest-selling Colombian artist and the best-selling female Latin artist of all time.
+Colombian singer-songwriter Shakira has released 12 studio albums, one reissue, five live albums, two compilation albums, 76 singles (including 7 as a featured artist), 13 promotional singles, and 62 music videos (see Shakira videography).
+With 125 million certified records worldwide, she is the highest-selling Colombian artist and the best-selling female Latin artist of all time.
 She is the only South American artist to peak at number one on the Australian Singles Chart, the UK Singles Chart, and the US Billboard Hot 100.
-Her singles "Hips Don't Lie" and "Waka Waka (This Time for Africa)", have achieved sales in excess of five million units, becoming some of the best-selling singles worldwide.
+Her singles "Hips Don't Lie" and "Waka Waka (This Time for Africa)", have achieved sales in excess of ten million units, becoming some of the best-selling singles worldwide.

 Shakira's musical career started at the age of 13 when she signed with Sony Music.
-Her first two studio albums, Magia and Peligro, were released in Colombia in 1991 and 1993 respectively.
+Her first two studio albums, Magia and Peligro, were released in Colombia in 1991 and 1993, respectively.
 They performed poorly and had low sales, with the former selling fewer than 1000 copies.
-Fueled by the success of its lead single "Estoy Aquí", her next album Pies Descalzos (1996) became a success all across Latin America, receiving a diamond certification in Colombia.
+Fueled by the success of its lead single "Estoy Aquí", her next album Pies Descalzos (1995) became a success all across Latin America, receiving a diamond certification in Colombia.
 Her success in Latin America was consolidated by Dónde Están los Ladrones?
 (1998), which peaked atop the US Billboard Top Latin Albums chart.
 Like Pies Descalzos, it spawned numerous singles, including the popular "Ciega, Sordomuda".
 The album also spawned the top-ten hit "Ojos Así", which performed successfully in several European and Latin American countries.
 Dónde Están los Ladrones? is the ninth best-selling Latin album in the United States.